Which Institutions Own Shares In Unum Group (UNM)?

-Unum Group (NYSE: UNM) is -0.34% lower on its value in year-to-date trading and has touched a low of $24.23 and a high of $46.64 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The UNM stock was last observed hovering at around $40.59 in the last trading session, with the day’s gains setting it 0.3%.
+Unum Group (NYSE: UNM) is 0.27% higher on its value in year-to-date trading and has touched a low of $24.23 and a high of $46.64 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The UNM stock was last observed hovering at around $40.74 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $46.00 for the next 12 months.
+It is also 22.38% off the consensus price target high of $53.00 offered by 15 analysts, but current levels are -11.19% lower than the price target low of $37.00 for the same period.

 Will You Miss Out On This Growth Stock Boom?